codi639/influxdb_auditor/README.md

 ## **TODO**

+- Build a second more-info argument for inspector -> should also provide the quantity of rows of each measurements and databases ❌
 - Handle error no database provided for fill_lorem ❌
+- Handle error no argument provided for inspector, count_rows, build_basic & fill_lorem ❌
 - Automate backups ❌
 - Check latest base connection with timerange ❌
 - Automatically remove data given a timerange ❌